dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 1. User logged into client-A as alice AuthSession.ClientStates["client-A"] = {UserID: "alice", Active: true}

-2. User accesses client-B (client-A does NOT trust client-B)
+2. User accesses client-B (client-A does NOT share with client-B)
    - No SSO available
    - Redirect to connector for authentication